Utmite/paper-downloader/README.md

 # Papermc-downloader

-Papermc-downloader is a CLI tool written in JavaScript that allows you to easily download Papermc versions, including the latest release, for Minecraft 1.19.x.
+Papermc-downloader is a CLI tool written in JavaScript that allows you to easily download Papermc versions, including the latest release.
 You can also download multiple versions and specify the output path.

 ## Installation